Review by Frank Plowright

 Around halfway through Tristan steps up from occasionally seen puzzle to fully fledged supporting character, and with him the, for want of a better term, super powers also reappear.
 However, it’s briefly and relatively subtle, the concentration remaining on the relationships between the various cast members, and a moment of crisis eventually leads to Max making a big decision.
-We’ll see how that plays out in the third volume.
+We’ll see how that plays out in the third volume, Strings.

 Waves is very good drama, but as Life is Strange is based on a video game with a specific purpose, albeit one that prioritises sympathy for Max, there may be an expectation of more content that’s beyond the everyday, and a step into crime fiction near the end may not be enough.
 Anyone who feels that way would be missing out.